MikaelPorttila/file-plz/README.md

 ## 🛠️ How It Works

-- **File Generation**: The program has a set of base instructions to create simple files which are merged with more complexed file types.
+- **File Generation**: The program has a base set of instructions to create simple files, which are then merged with more complex file types to achieve the specific file size.
-- **Data**: The data within the files are random characters or generated noise.
+- **File Content**: The data within the files is random characters or generated noise.

 ---